Bach2910/vue-project/README.md

 See [Vite Configuration Reference](https://vite.dev/config/).

-This project of mine is about slicing the interfaces of the testcenter website
+This project of mine is about slicing the interfaces of the testcenter website using vue.js

 ## Project Setup for Vue 3

 ```sh
 npm install -g @vue/cli
 ```
-### create the project
+### Create your project
 ```sh
 vue create my-project
 ```